Davidevlops/JS-DSA/searching-algorithms.md

 A searching algorithm is a step-by-step procedure used to locate a specific element (or multiple elements) within a collection of data, such as an array, list, tree, graph, or database.
 The goal is to determine whether the element exists in the dataset and, if so, retrieve its position or related information.

-In computer science, algorithms are used to perform operations like searching, sorting, pathfinding, optimization, and more.
-These procedures are the backbone of every piece of software, from simple scripts to large-scale applications.

----

 ### Why Are Algorithms Important in Computing?

 1. **Efficiency**: A well-designed algorithm significantly reduces the time and resources required to solve a problem.
 Efficient algorithms make programs faster and more responsive.